A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Introduction

 This paper is divided into 4 sections.
-In Section \ref{RelDO} we present the Siegel theta functions which we use, and derive a differential equation which these theta functions satisfy.
-This differential equation is later used in order to prove that our theta lift is an eigenfunction of the corresponding Laplacian, an observation which plays a key role in our arguments.
-Section \ref{Lift} introduces Borcherds' singular theta lift, and then generalizes some results of Section 4 of \cite{[Bru]} about the ``self-adjointness'' property of the weight $k$ Laplacian for Borcherds' regularized theta lift.
-We then turn to analyze the properties of the particular theta lift which we use for our main result, first in the general case and then also for the $\delta_{2m}$-image in the case $b_{-}=1$, which yields the singular Shimura-type correspondence stated above.
-The arithmetic part is presented in Section \ref{CMUF}, where we discuss universal families over Shimura curves and the corresponding variations of Hodge structures.
-In the later parts of this section we define CM cycles as actual cycles in Abelian surfaces with quaternionic multiplication, and obtain a classification of the Abelian subvarieties of Abelian surfaces with quaternionic multiplication.
-Finally, Section \ref{Rels} defines the relations which we consider between the CM (or Heegner) cycles in question, and proves the main result of this paper.
-We conclude with some remarks suggesting possible connections between our results and existing theorems and conjectures.
+In Section \ref{CMUF} we discuss universal families over Shimura curves and the corresponding variations of Hodge structures, as well as the CM cycles and their properties.
+In Section \ref{RelDO} we derive a differential equation which is satisfied by Siegel theta functions.
+Section \ref{Lift} presents the singular theta lift which we are using, as well as its meromorphic image in the case $b_{-}=1$ (the singular Shimura-type correspondence stated above).
+Finally, Section \ref{Rels} defines the relations which we consider between the CM (or Heegner) cycles in question, proves the main result of this paper, and suggests possible connections between our results and existing theorems and conjectures.

 I am deeply indebted to my Ph.D. advisor R. Livn\'{e}, for proposing the questions discussed here, for many enlightening discussions, and for being a constant source of support during the work on this project.
 I would also like to thank H. Farkas for his help during that time.
 Many thanks are due to J. Bruinier for numerous comments and suggestions, which greatly improved this paper relative to the original version.
 The help of S. Ehlen in the evaluation and verification of several explicit examples of the singular Shimura-type lift is also acknowledged.
+My special thanks are delivered to the anonymous referee, whose suggestions greatly improved the readability of this paper.